h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 2. You can view information for a specific column by entering the name of the column in the field above the graph.

 3. **Modify by Recipe** allows you to create a new dataset by modifying an existing dataset with custom recipes.
+There is also the option to

 4. **Dataset Rows** allows you to preview the dataset